Overview

 Welcome Dashboard guide

 It features three prominent cards that shows device counts.
-Click on each card for more device details:
+Click on each card to display the Device Summary for that category:

-• Available - Lists devices currently on charge with no user logged in.
-Information provided includes: Device Name, Battery %, Site, User Name, Kiosk, and Last Updated. image
+Available - Lists devices currently on charge with no user logged in.
+Information provided includes: Serial Number, Device Name, Model, and Battery Level.

-• In Use - Lists devices with users authenticated via Identity Guardian.
-Information provided includes: Device Name, Battery %, Site, User Name, Kiosk, and Last Updated.
+In Use - Lists devices with users authenticated via Identity Guardian.
+Information provided includes: Serial Number, Device Name, Model, Battery Level, User, Location (AP), and Actions menu.
 To take action on a specific device, tap the menu icon in the Actions column:

-• Missing - Lists devices that have been logged out by the user and have not been returned to the kiosk, or that could not be recovered.
-Information provided includes: Device Name, Battery %, Site, User Name, Kiosk, Last Updated, and Status.
+Missing - Lists devices that have been logged out by the user and have not been returned to the kiosk, or that could not be recovered.
+Information provided includes: Serial Number, Device Name, Model, Battery Level, Last User, Reason, Last Location (AP), and Actions menu.
 To take action on a specific device, tap the menu icon in the Actions column:

 Device Auto Assignment